prakash023/Tilemap/README.md

 # Introduction
-This project serves as a repository for the code developed as a part of Master's thesis by Prakash Neupane titled "Conversion of irregular polygons into regular grid geometries - Berlin as an example"
+This project serves as a repository for the code developed as a part of Master's thesis titled "Conversion of irregular polygons into regular grid geometries - Berlin as an example"

 # Abstract
 The irregular shapes and sizes of administrative boundaries, regionalization error are a common